 Acquit – to free or clear from accusation.

-Liquefy – convert into a liquid or into liquid form.
+Liquefy – convert into a liquid or liquid form.

 Engrave – to cut or carve in or upon some surface.

 Bestial – of or like an animal or animals.

 Bask – to make warm by genial heat.

 Thermal – about heat and temperature.